watchernyu/REDQ-fall22-student/README.md

 This particular repo is a copy of the REDQ source code, but modified for the Fall 22 RL class project.

+NOTE: No need to follow the env setup guide here, your TA will set up the env on your hpc for you.

 <a name="table-of-contents"/>

 ## Table of Contents